bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

                                  is used to identify the fractional
                                  item to show the balance.

-`--count|-c NUMBER`              A limitation on the number of balance records displayed.
+`--count|-c NUMBER`              A limit on the number of balance records displayed.
                                  This defaults to 20 records if
                                  omitted and can be set from 1 to 100.
 -------------------------------  ---------------------------------